vega/voyager/README.md

 - `src/data/` contains all data that we use in the application
 - `src/vendor` contains

-@kanitw have create [`gulp/gen.js`](https://github.com/uwdata/polestar/blob/master/gulp/gen.js) for help generating angular components.
+@kanitw created [`gulp/gen.js`](https://github.com/uwdata/polestar/blob/master/gulp/gen.js) for help generating angular components.
 For example, you can run `gulp gen -d directiveName` and this would create all relevant files including the javascript file, the template file, the stylesheet file and the test spec.

 #### Coding Style